adaptlearning/adapt-contrib-gmcq/README.md

 ##Settings overview

 An complete example of this components settings can be found in the [example.json](https://github.com/adaptlearning/adapt-contrib-gmcq/blob/master/example.json) file.
-A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)
+A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).

+Like [MCQ](https://github.com/adaptlearning/adapt-contrib-mcq), this component supports option specific feedback.
+To see how to set that up, please look at the [example.json](https://github.com/adaptlearning/adapt-contrib-mcq/blob/master/example.json) in adapt-contrib-mcq.

 Further settings for this component are: